-In today’s bowhunting world, if a compound doesn’t wear a price tag of $1,000 or more, many believe it to be a sub-par rig.
+In today’s bowhunting world, if a compound doesn’t wear a price tag of $1,000 or more, many believe it’s not a bow worth looking at.
 That’s not the case.
-There are plenty of quality hunting bows out there that cost half as much as a flagship bow.
+There are plenty of quality hunting bows out that shoot fantastic and cost half as much as a flagship bow.
 That’s because most budget bows share the same features and technology as flagship bows from a few years ago.
 They have all the impressive performance, just without the high price tag.
-If you’re in the market for a bow that will get the job done, but won’t break the bank, here is a list of the best compound bows for the money, here!
+If you’re in the market for a bow that will get the job done, but won’t break the bank, here is a list of the best compound bows for the money.